Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 Conclusion

-With this simple example, we have been able to create a simple application that, although it is not the most functional in the world, we could see that with a few lines of code and with a single file we can build complete interfaces without much effort, we learned to use some view elements like this as its most basic modifiers, but in future posts we will see how all this can be further enhanced and also new structures and view elements; In the next entry we will see how to create lists and foreach and other aspects of interest.
+With this simple example, we have been able to create a simple application that, although not the most functional in the world, allowed us to see that with a few lines of code and a single file we can build complete interfaces without much effort.
+We learned to use some view elements as well as their most basic modifiers.

 I agree to receive announcements of interest about this Blog.